The Escrow Process in Arizona

 Your escrow officer follows instructions on your purchase contract, coordinates deadlines, and gathers all necessary paperwork.

-- The escrow officer or an assistant then orders a commitment for title insurance from the company's title department in order to determine what will be required to close the transaction.
+transaction.
 The title department begins researching and examining all historical records pertaining to the subject property.
 Barring any unusual circumstances, a commitment for title insurance will be issued, indicating a clear title, or listing any items which must be cleared prior to closing.
-The buyer or buyer's lender will be informed of any items that will remain of record against the property after closing.
+The buyer or buyer's lender will be informed of any items that will remain of record against the property after closing. |

 - Copies of the Title Commitment, covenants, conditions, and restrictions (CC&R's) and termite inspection reports are forwarded to buyer, seller, and lender for their approval as received.